 The driver him- or herself may also put the DMV on notice -- for instance, in response to questions about the driver's condition on a driver's license application.

 How can I keep my license if have epilepsy?

-A driver who has been reported to the DMV for epilepsy has the right to a DMV "reexamination."
-The driver will be able to present evidence to show that he or she can still drive safely despite being epileptic.
+A driver who has been reported to the DMV for epilepsy has the right to a DMV reexamination.
+The driver will be able to present evidence to show that he or she can still drive safely despite being prone to seizures.

 Such evidence may include:

 - A clean driver's record going back several years,

 - The driver's own testimony regarding what he/she is doing to control the condition and prevent it from affecting his or her driving,

 - Medical records showing the steps the driver is taking to control his/her condition, and